YosaiProject/yosai/doc/docs/authorization.md

 Authorization, also known as Access Control, is concerned with the rules and mechanisms governing how someone or something accesses resources (in this context, within a software application).
 Informally speaking, authorization is concerned with “who can do what”.

-The objective of this documentation is to introduce the core concepts of Authorization in Yosai.
-Please consult the API Reference further below if you wish to see the authorization API in its entirety.

 ## Role-Based Access Control